Khaing-su-wai/miit_fdp/README.md

 Since Q takes both logic 0 and 1 values in different clock cycles.
 It is wrong to say that Q=!(reset) or Q=Q1

-Hence, both the flip-flops are retained and no optimisations are performed on this design.
-We can confirm this using Yosys as shown below.
+As a result, both flip-flops are retained, and this design has no optimizations.
+Using Yosys, we can verify this as illustrated below.

 ![Capture15](https://user-images.githubusercontent.com/123365828/214567999-c97f1a06-b0ca-46f6-bf76-61b6d1d1d90f.PNG)